Bestbynature/Mathematics-Magicians/README.md

 # 📖 [Mathematics Magician] <a name="about-project"></a>

-**[Mathematics Magician](https://bestbynature.github.io/Mathematics-Magician/)** is a a basic website that allows users to add and/or remove activities from a list of refistered activities on the website.
-The Project is achieved by using JavaScript objects and arrays.
-The project also implemented features that dynamically modify the DOM and add basic events and listeners..
+**[Mathematics Magician](https://bestbynature.github.io/Mathematics-Magician/)** is a website for all fans of mathematics.
+It is a Single Page App (SPA) built with react and that allows users to:

+-[] Make simple calculations.
+-[] Read a random math-related quote.

+The app is built by first building the core functionality, which is a calculator that is able to perform all mathematics operations.
+After this step is concluded, it is used as a part of a full website that includes 3 sub-pages.
+Enjoy!

 ## 🛠 Built With <a name="built-with"></a>